sgr98/CaseStudy2-ATM/README.md

 Common :
 1. Adding phone number to get OTP which is used as two-step verification before any transaction done (generate otp via function) (otp is shown on the command line)
-2. Add a method to change PIN and other basic details (Pending)
+2. Add a method to change PIN and other basic details.
 3. Add IFSC code to transfer money.

 ### Bugs: